ilswh/quiz-romcom/README.md

 - **Restart**

-    - Shows the user if they answered correct or wrong and keeps count of how many correct answers and how many wrong answer you have made.
+    - Appears for the user to restart the game after finishing all 12 questions.

 ![screenshot](documentation/feature05.png)